 Written by Randy Kornfield and punched-up by Home Alone-helmer Chris Columbus, Jingle All The Way saw Arnold Schwarzenegger deliver perhaps his broadest comedic turn to date.
 He starred as Howard, a workaholic father determined to get his son Jamie (Jake Lloyd) the must-have toy of the holiday season – a Buzz Lightyear-eque Turbo Man doll.
 Unfortunately, every parent in the world has the same idea and when he crosses paths with world-weary postman Myron (Sinbad), the duo end up fighting it out to bag the perfect Christmas gift.

-“I think the story of Jingle All The Way is sort of a Christmas miracle,” chuckles Levant, reflecting on the movie’s unlikely legacy as it turns 25.
+“I think the story of Jingle All The Way is sort of a Christmas miracle,” chuckles Levant, reflecting on the movie’s unlikely legacy.
 “It was a film that was reviled critically.
 We never landed that knock-out punch with the audience – but over the years I’ve seen a sprinkle of affection turn into a thunderstorm,” he smiles.
 “Something’s happened and I don’t know whether it’s just the generation who grew up with it clinging onto a memento of their past – but Jingle All The Way has entered a nostalgic area in people’s hearts.”

 Perhaps this is unsurprising given Levant’s directorial expertise.
 Known for creating family-friendly blockbusters like 1992’s St Bernard comedy Beethoven, it was the wholesome idea of a father desperately trying to connect with his son that initially drew him to the project.
 “I had a father who wasn’t too attentive,” admits Levant, “so when I became a parent I was always coaching teams and bringing my kids to set – but you always saw so many kids who suffered from parents who weren’t looking at them when they needed to be looked at.
 Everybody who’s a workaholic has to figure out what’s important – and I think we did that well in the movie.”